 Decide if they will work.
 Having completed a budget, your student can assess whether or not they need to work.
 If they intend to get (or continue) a part-time job, you can help them consider how many hours of work a week will be manageable given their other responsibilities as a college student.

 Order textbooks now.
 It's a busy season for textbook companies; ordering online early ensures your student has books at the start of classes, not a week or more into the semester.

 Check to see if professors have assigned pre-semester work.
 If there are any assignments, get them done.
 Read the first chapter or two in the textbook to get a jump on the class.

 Commit to time management.Time management is one of the most important life skills for student success.
 Take some time now to set up a system (using a print calendar or planner or an app) and start plugging in dates in order to be ready to go on day one.

 List specific changes for the new semester.
 Whether or not fall semester was a good one, some changes can enhance the new term.
 Make sure that goals are attached to action plans.
 Will your student try out some new activities — or drop one or two?
 Will they spend more time studying, or sleeping?
 What’s the plan to make that happen?

-No matter what year your college student is, the new semester is a chance for a fresh start, and you can guide them in setting realistic expectations and goals.
+No matter what year your college student is, the new term is a chance for a fresh start, and you can guide them in setting realistic expectations and goals.
 They’ll be one step closer to maturity and independence.
 You will be more comfortable taking a step back and watching them grow.